 At Thorpe Grammar School it was all change by the third year.
 The previous two years has been spent assessing our academic ability.
 I had previously been allocated, probably on the basis of having arrived from Germany, to an exceptionally stupid class.
 As a consequence I emerged as some sort of child genius and was due to move to the ‘Latin’ set.
-Yes my school actually taught Latin and employed a mad cultural supremacist who commuted for Cambridge every day to run it.
+Yes my school actually taught Latin and employed a mad cultural supremacist who commuted from Cambridge every day to run it.
 The Latin set was for the elite which is as far as I was concerned didn’t look a lot of fun.
 I did however have an ace up my sleeve, the next set down was the ‘German’ set so called because they spoke; well you get the picture.
 With a bit of fast talking I persuaded the authorities that this was the class for me as I already spoke German so should be able to thrive academically, this class was made for me (German was in fact the only O level I failed).

 So come the new term I was in the ‘German’ set under the lovely and amiable ‘Frau’ Moore instead of crazy Nazi bloke and my life began to change.
 The main point of school of course is to make friends and have a laugh and I achieved both.Firstly there was Phil who remained my firm friend through school and beyond.
 I think I knew Phil before third year from the ‘hanging about on bikes’ crowd but my other new friends were just that, new friends, notably Chris Williams and Duncan ‘Dunc’.Chris was not so much approaching puberty as crashing through it at the speed of light.
 As well as serious acne he had a lot of energy which sometimes manifested itself in random violence.
-He was also a bit of a musician who played violin and actaully appeared to have an amiable relationship with Mr H who was still a frightening presence in my life.
+He was also a bit of a musician who played violin and actaully appeared to have an amiable relationship with the music teacher Mr H who was still a frightening presence in my life.

 My guitar playing was developing as fast as possible given the total lack of guidance I received.
 These days there are online lessons, peer forums and an unlimited access to written material.
 There’s also no lack of teachers who can teach you things you actually want to play.
 Non of these existed when I was learning, there was a couple of classical guitar teachers and the odd tutor book which was at least 20 years out of date.
 My playing took a leap forward when I obtained the famous Beatles Songbook (though mail order) which meant a learned a lot of chord sequences simply because I wanted to play the songs sooo bad.